top of page

-In 1994, Aileen Garden, then Manager of Gateway World Shop, attended a meeting of European World Shops in Maastricht, the aim of which was to consider setting up an international association.
+THE HISTORY OF BAFTSIn 1994, Aileen Garden, then Manager of Gateway World Shop, attended a meeting of European World Shops in Maastricht, the aim of which was to consider setting up an international association.
 Most European countries already had a World Shops’ Association and the UK was an exception.
 Amid great enthusiasm, NEWS (the Network of European World Shops) was established.
 Inspired, and fuelled by all this enthusiasm, Aileen came home and organised a conference for all the fair trade shops in the UK with whom she had any contact.
 The response was huge and a year later, BAFTS was formed, a membership organisation for shops selling fairly traded handicrafts.
 25 years have passed since Aileen went to Maastricht and BAFTS has grown to a community of over 100 members.
 We now incorporate organisations that sell fairly traded goods on both a wholesale and retail basis.
 All our members are committed to the 10 principles of Fair Trade and to bringing about positive societal change in the communities where they work.
 Our name and logo are becoming more widely known and respected around the UK.